 |SA4||Pension and Other Employee Benefits|

 The Institute and Faculty of Actuaries (IFoA) came into being on 1 August 2010.
 They have members in 100 countries and exam centers in 80 countries.
-They have organized 20th AAG recently.
+Also, they have organized 20th AAG recently.
 To Make a Career as an actuary you need to apply at the Institute and Faculty of Actuaries (IFoA) as a student member.
 After that, you need to pass the exams and gain a satisfactory level of work-based skills.

 CERA – Certified Enterprise Risk Actuary to become an Associate and you have to pass ST9 and attend a CERA seminar.
 For Indian Actuaries, it’s almost the same but there is an entrance exam called ACET which tests Math and English of the applicant and whether he is fit for actuary or not.